lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 dog.move() // -> Rex runs.
 ```

+> [!Note]
+>
+> The `override` keyword is a TypeScript feature, it's not a JavaScript feature.

-If we want to call the parent method from the child method, classes provide "super" keyword for that:
+If we want to call the parent method from the child method, classes provide
+"super" keyword for that:

 - `super.method(...)` to call a parent method.
 - `super(...)` to call a parent constructor (inside our constructor only).